Web Design Background

 What the Louis Vuitton fashion website does well is navigation – products are easy to find and the Calls To Action (CTA) are clear.
 However, there’s room for improvement when it comes to UX.
 Despite strong imagery and use of video, animation is static and interactions are subtle and limited.
 The key messaging on the site is also incredibly minimal.

-A screenshot of the Chanel homepage when KIJO reviewed it
+A screenshot of the fashion website Chanel's homepage when KIJO reviewed it

 Reviewed by Liam Terry – Website Service Leader